LoginRadius/python-sdk/README.md

 <h6 id="RefreshAccessTokenByRefreshToken-get-"> Refresh Access Token by Refresh Token (GET)</h6>
- This API is used to refresh an access token via it's associated refresh token.
+ This API is used to refresh an access token via its associated refresh token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/refresh-token/refresh-access-token-by-refresh-token)

  ```